 Springfield is majority populated by young families.
 As well as engaging people through the outreach of our Missional Communities, our goal is to reach many families through our ministries to youth and children.
 This means that we will invest people and money into school chaplaincy, youth-outreach and Kids-Club.

 A permanent Home.

 At Disciples Church Springfield, we’d like to have a permanent home.
 By permanent, we don’t mean a venue that would never, ever change.
 Instead, we mean a venue that is accessible for ministry 24/7.
 In other words, not just a facility we rent on Sundays, but a building that is available through the week for our various ministry and community activities.

 1,000 attending worship services every week.

 Actually, we’d like more than 1,000 a week, so hopefully we can amend this goal in the not too distant future.
 However, at this stage, we want to at least signal that we aim to be a large regional church not a small suburban church.
 So, having this goal in mind will affect how we think about doing ministry, our facilities, our budgets, our staff and so forth.

-Of course we want women and children as well, and there will be prominent and specific ministries designed to serve these groups.
-The point we want to be aware of is the severe decline in participation in church in Australia by men.
+Participation in church in Australia, particularly by men, has been in decline.
 There are many theories as to why this is the case.
-At Disciples Church we want to reverse that statistic and see men stepping up to be the Christians, husbands, and fathers that they can be by following Jesus.
+At Disciples Church we want to reverse that statistic and see men, as well as women, stepping up to be the Christians, spouses, and parents that they can be by following Jesus.